Can you leave silver fillings in your mouth

 Apart from the "amalgam" lobby who will swear on their grandmother's head that mercury and other serious toxins in dental amalgams are safe (after all, they have been used for 150+ years), interestingly, at least two alternative "dental" authors I know of maintain that as long as nutrition and/or health status is good, amalgam fillings can be tolerated.

 Likely, this will also depend on the ability of each individual to detoxify mercury.
-Apart from the frequently crucial dietary and lifestyle (compare below Addendum) factors, another determinant of such mercury detoxification ability seems to be genetic, with a certain genotype, the AP01, possessing two cysteine amino acids which protects you from mercury (and the mercury-related disease Alzheimer's).
+Apart from the frequently crucial dietary and lifestyle factors (compare below Addendum), another determinant of such mercury detoxification ability seems to be genetic, with a certain genotype, the AP01, possessing two cysteine amino acids which protects you from mercury (and the mercury-related disease Alzheimer's).

 If you happen to be a AP04 genotype, the AP04 gene you carry possesses two arginine amino acids which does not protect you from mercury and hence predisposes you to developing Alzheimer's.